-A great deal of progress has already been made, in the drive to adopt an intelligence-led approach to risk management and the allocation of resources based on the outcomes of data and risk analysis.
-The future, whilst posing a number of challenges in terms of financial constraints arising from the ongoing funding reduction, will see WMFS continuing to innovate and adopt increasingly flexible and creative ways to provide the highest standards of service delivery.
+A great deal of progress continues to be made, in the drive to adopt an intelligence-led approach to risk management and the allocation of resources based on the outcomes of data and risk analysis.
+The future, whilst posing a number of challenges in terms of both financial constraints arising from the ongoing central government grant funding reductions, and the forthcoming Fire Reform programme and wider public sector reform, will see WMFS continuing to innovate and adopt increasingly flexible and creative ways to provide the highest standards of service delivery.
+Additionally, we will make the most out of the opportunities that may arise during this continuing period of significant change, including opportunities, amongst others, to build upon the considerable level of collaboration currently undertaken with partners via the incoming statutory duty for Fire, Police and Ambulance services to collaborate, and the establishment of the West Midlands Combined Authority.